-Any internal auditor whose main focus is conducting operational audits can attest to the importance of an audit plan.
+Any internal auditor whose main focus is conducting operational audits — from inventory audits to human resource audits — can attest to the importance of an audit plan.
 The more comprehensive coverage an operational audit plan can provide across different categories, the more value Internal Audit will be able to demonstrate to its organization.
 By adding demonstrable value, the business is more likely to embrace and adopt Internal Audit’s contributions, resulting in positive relationships with audit clients and greater leverage for project resources.

 But putting together an integrated, cost-effective, and well-organized program into place is easier said than done.
 Whether you are documenting your operational audits using spreadsheets, Sharepoint, and emails, or are searching for a tool to help, here are several important areas in your audit architecture to consider.